 I was born in the 1950s in a small town in Iowa and grew up there living a 'Beaver Cleaver existence' (as described by one friend).
 Riding bikes to the swimming pool, fishing in farm ponds, popcorn on the courthouse lawn while listening to the local band playing, square dancing in the intersection outside the library.
 A typical, Midwestern existence.

-College beckoned in the 1970s, and continued to beckon for many years.
+College beckoned in the 1970s and continued to beckon for many years.
 I earned five college degrees (B.A., M.A., B.S., M.S., A.A.S.), usually while working at a University (and they paid the tuition -- such a deal!)
 My fields of study were varied: Information Theory, English Literature, and Horticulture.
-I was able to parlay the education into job interviews, which landed me my first technical writing job, documenting purchase order software for a small company in Pittsburgh.
-That led to jobs documenting medical systems, then more complex jobs documenting file systems on UNIX platforms.
+I was able to parlay the education into technical writing jobs.

 Thirty-some books have found a home so far.
-Speaking of home, mine is in Iowa, where I returned after sojourns in Europe, Pennsylvania, Wisconsin and Minnesota.
-I'm married to a very talented glass artist who spends a lot of time in the studio, making amazingly beautiful things.
-We have assorted animals who live with us, and who make regular appearances in my books under various pseudonyms (they know who they are).
+Speaking of home, mine is in Iowa, where I returned after sojourns in Europe, Pennsylvania, Wisconsin, and Minnesota.

 Am I busy?
 Yep.